On the Forgotten Builder and Breather and their false identification as Source.

 Breaks unconscious innocence into conscious agency.

-The serpent does not say obey me.
+The serpent does not say "obey me" but "see"

 That matters.